Werkov/Werkov.github.io/_posts/2018-01-13-predictions.md

   90%

 ## Notes

 I don't think the calibration based on grouping different events by their probability is correct, despite that I quantized most of the probabilities.
 I may devise a better method by the end of the year.

-Secondly, picking the statements myself would be biased that why I adapted the SCC ones.
+Secondly, picking the statements myself would be biased that's why I adapted the SCC ones.